Nobility of the World

 Male Aristocracy of China

-names and honorific names in which context the character came to mean "master" as in Kongfuzi or Kongzi, Confucius,
+names in which context the character came to mean "master" as in Kongfuzi or Kongzi, Confucius, Master of surname

 "baron" nan 男, which is also used outside of its use as a peerage term to indicate male